Video: How to make a complaint or raise a serious concern about a social landlord

 Watch our video or read the text version below to find out how to raise a concern about a social landlord.
 You can find out more about how we work in our guide to how we regulate for tenants and service users.
+You can also watch our BSL video of this guide at the link below.

 Updated